ugummall/ugummall.github.io/_posts/2016-03-20-AirShow-Begumpet.md

 ---

 <p>Kids wanna see flights and the show.
 Disappointed that many flights left from Show already.
 Well, 20min air show is OK.
 I captured few shots there.
-Thanks mom for lending your phone to me for the day to capture few shots.
-I envy of your 6s.
 </p>

 @ Air Show - Trailer